Two-level overlapping Schwarz preconditioners with universal coarse spaces for $2m$th-order elliptic problems: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel construction of two-level overlapping Schwarz preconditioners, which can be applied to any finite element discretization of $2m$th-order elliptic problems that satisfies typical assumptions.
 For any finite element discretization, a coarse space can be constructed in a unified way based on a conforming finite element space defined on a coarse mesh.
 We proved that the condition number of the preconditioned stiffness matrix achieves a bound that depends on $H/\delta$ only, which implies the scalability of iterative methods.
-We presented applications of the proposed two-level overlapping Schwarz preconditioners to various finite elements, such as the BFS, Adini, fourth-order $C^0$ interior penalty, and Jin--Wu elements, and consistently observed a improvement of the convergence rate and the scalability.
+We presented applications of the proposed two-level overlapping Schwarz preconditioners to various finite elements, such as the BFS, Adini, fourth-order $C^0$ interior penalty, and Jin--Wu elements, and consistently observed an improvement of the convergence rate and the scalability.

+We conclude the paper with a discussion of several intriguing topics for future research.
 While the construction of coarse spaces proposed in this paper utilizes conforming finite elements, it is interesting to further investigating whether nonconforming finite elements with fewer degrees of freedom could be employed, as the computational cost for coarse problems remains a bottleneck in parallel computation and it is desirable to reduce it~\cite{DW:2017}.
-In addition, extending our approach to higher-order variants of nonlinear and nonsmooth problems~\cite{LP:2022,Park:2023a,Park:2023b} is an interesting topic for future research.
+Meanwhile, since the heterogeneity of problems is an important issue in many applications~(see, e.g.,~\cite{EGH:2013,HW:1997,LMP:2022}), it is crucial to consider how to extend the proposed construction of coarse spaces to problems with heterogeneous coefficients.
+In addition, extending our approach to higher-order variants of nonlinear and nonsmooth problems~\cite{LP:2022,Park:2023,Park:2024} is an interesting topic for future research.